Basic, educational info about testing:

 - Where to get STD testing – Global clinics offering STD testing, free STD testing options and low-cost STD testing.

-- Details on where to get free HIV testing & STD testing for National HIV Testing Day on June 27th as well as centers offering free testing all week.
+- Details on where to get free HIV testing & STI testing for National HIV Testing Day on June 27th as well as centers offering free testing all week.

 - Where to get STD vaccines globally (free, low-cost, or for purchase) – types of STD vaccines available and the STD vaccine process at STD testing clinics and healthcare providers.